HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 nrllh_bio: Nurullah Demir is a security researcher and PhD Student at <a hreflang="en" href="https://www.internet-sicherheit.de/en/">Institute for Internet Security</a>.
 His research focuses on robust web security mechanisms and adversarial machine learning.
 results: https://docs.google.com/spreadsheets/d/1kwjKoa8tV87XzlF6eetf2sfcMDFqVVaT25w_gm_SRwA/
 featured_quote: Our analysis clearly shows that the situation of web security concerning the provider side has improved compared to previous years.
 However, our observation also indicates that the web community should do more to ensure better security.
-featured_stat_1: 91.6%
+featured_stat_1: 91.89%
 featured_stat_label_1: Requests that use HTTPS on mobile
 featured_stat_2: 22.21%
 featured_stat_label_2: Percentage of top 1000 sites that use CSP
 featured_stat_3: 11%
 featured_stat_label_3: Websites on desktop that use a mechanism to fight malicious bots
-unedited: true
 ---

 ## Introduction

 We are becoming more and more digital today.
 We are not only digitizing our business but also our private life.
 We contact people online, send messages, share moments with friends, do our business, and organize our daily routine.
-At the same time, this shift means that more and more critical data are being digitized and processed privately and commercially.
+At the same time, this shift means that more and more critical data is being digitized and processed privately and commercially.
 In this context, cybersecurity is also becoming more and more important as its goal is to safeguard users by offering availability, integrity and confidentiality of user data.
 When we look at today's technology, we see that web resources are increasingly used to provide digitally delivered solutions.
 It also means that there is a strong link between our modern life and the security of web applications due to their widespread use.

-This chapter analyzes the current state of security on the Web and gives an overview of methods that the Web community uses (and misses) to protect their environment.
+This chapter analyzes the current state of security on the web and gives an overview of methods that the web community uses (and misses) to protect their environment.
 More specifically, in this report, we analyze different metrics on [Transport Layer Security](#transport-security) (HTTPS), such as general implementation, protocol versions, and cipher suites.
 We also give an overview of the techniques used to protect [cookies](#cookies).
 You will then find a comprehensive analysis on the topic of [content inclusion](#content-inclusion) and methods for [thwarting attacks](#thwarting-attacks) (e.g., use of specific security headers).
 We also look at how the [security mechanisms](#drivers-of-security-meachnism-adoption) are adopted (e.g., by country or specific technology).
-Finally, we discuss [malpractices on the web](#malpractices-on-the-web), such as Cryptojacking and usage of [`security.txt` URLs](#securitytxt).
+We also discuss [malpractices on the web](#malpractices-on-the-web), such as Cryptojacking and, finally we look at usage of [`security.txt` URLs](#securitytxt).

 We crawl the analyzed pages in both desktop and mobile mode, but for a lot of the data they give similar results, so unless otherwise noted, stats presented in this chapter refer to the set of mobile pages.
-For more information on how the data has been collected, please refer to the [Methodology](./methodology).
+For more information on how the data has been collected, refer to the [Methodology](./methodology) page.

 ## Transport security

 Following the recent trend, we see continuous growth in the number of websites adopting HTTPS this year as well.
 Transport Layer Security is important to allow secure browsing of websites by ensuring that the resources being served to you and the data sent to the website are untampered in the transit.
-Almost all major browsers now come with settings to set it to HTTPS-only mode and also increasing warnings shown to users when HTTP instead of HTTPS is used by a website, thus pushing forward for broader adoption.
+Almost all major browsers now come with a HTTPS-only setting and increasing warnings are shown to users when HTTP is used by a website instead of HTTPS, thus pushing broader adoption forward.

 {{ figure_markup(
-  caption='The percentage of requests that use HTTPS on mobile.<br>(Source: <a hreflang="en" href="https://httparchive.org/reports/state-of-the-web#pctHttps">HTTP Archive</a>)',
+  caption="The percentage of requests that use HTTPS on mobile.", content="91.89%", classes="big-number", sheets_gid="547694791",
-  content="91.3%",
-  classes="big-number",
-  sheets_gid="8055510"
+  sql_file="https_request_over_time.sql"
 )
 }}

-Currently, we see that 92.3% of total requests for websites on desktop and 91.3% of total requests for websites on mobile are being served using HTTPS.
-We see an <a hreflang="en" href="https://letsencrypt.org/stats/#daily-issuance">increasing number of certificates</a> being issued everyday thanks to non-profit certificate authorities like Let's Encrypt.
+Currently, we see that 91.89% of total requests for websites on desktop and 91.06% for mobile mobile are being served using HTTPS.
+We see an <a hreflang="en" href="https://letsencrypt.org/stats/#daily-issuance">increasing number of certificates</a> being issued every day thanks to non-profit certificate authorities like Let's Encrypt.

 {{ figure_markup(
   image="security-https-usage-by-site.png",